sherifmagdy32/gaming_os_tweaker/docs/WINDOWS_DOWNLOAD_GUIDE.md

 - Create your bootable OS in your USB drive
 - Done!

+> I recommend disconnecting Wifi/Ethernet from the internet, before you start installing, that way, you can install without requiring a microsoft account and if you do a limited install, it will skip a lot of steps.
+Primarily useful for Windows 11.

-After you install, activate the windows before applying tweaks [scripts/optional_helpers/activate_windows.cmd](/scripts/optional_helpers/activate_windows.cmd) Add your KEY to the right place in the file.
+> After you install, activate the windows before applying tweaks [scripts/optional_helpers/activate_windows.cmd](/scripts/optional_helpers/activate_windows.cmd) Add your KEY to the right place in the file.
+Run as administrator.

+> Do all windows update before continuing with scripts.